viktorampe/realtimewhiteboard/.github/ISSUE_TEMPLATE/add-component.md

 ---
 name: add component
-about: Adding a new component to a project.
+about: Checklist for adding a new component to a project

 ---